ionpetro/notes-app/README.md

 ### Bugs to fix 🐛

+- [x] When navigating to /new page, the app should remember the last display the user chose
+- [x] Center No results message
 - [ ] When draging n droping, the index changes so the delete and update method should sync